aharris856/BETTER-Encryptor/README.md

 # BETTER-Encryptor
+      I'VE ATTACHED TO GIVE YOU TEST FILES TO RUN THE CODE ON YOU CAN USE WHATEVER FILES YOU LIKE tiny.txt
+      small.txt
+      large.txt
+      super.txt
 So I made this encryption algorithm a lot better, more complex in my opinion and faster as well. before I go into detail on the algorithm lemme just go over basic function calls